brianshumate/vaultron/README.md

 7. Use the Consul web UI at [https://localhost:8500](https://localhost:8500)
 8. Use the [Vault HTTP API](https://www.vaultproject.io/api/index.html)
 9. Check out and experiment with the examples in the `examples` folders
-10. Clean up or reset: disassemble Vaultron and clean up Vault data with `./unform`
+10. Clean up or reset: disassemble Vaultron and clean up Vault data with `unform`

-> **NOTE: The `unform` script attempts to remove most data generated while using Vaultron, including the existing Vault data, logs, and Terraform state — be careful!** On Linux, generated data will likely be created as uid 0 which means `unform` will fail and the data in `vault/` and `consul/` subdirectories will need to be manually removed before attempting to `unform` or `form` again; this will be improved in a future release.
+> **NOTE: The `unform` script attempts to remove most data generated while using Vaultron, including the existing Vault data, logs, and Terraform state — be careful!**

+The Docker private network is not removed for reasons detailed elsewhere in this documentation.

-The Terraform provider modules _are not removed_ to save on resources and time involved in re-downloading them.
+The Terraform provider modules _are also not removed_ to save on resources and time involved in re-downloading them.

 If you want to tear down the containers, but preserve data, logs, and state, you can use `terraform destroy` for that instead: